zedshaw/learn-c-the-hard-way-lectures/ex33/lecture.md

 Learn two sorting algorithms for double linked lists.

+Watch how to conduct a simple code review.

+The Code
+====

+You should be able to create this and figure out how it works.

+I will assume you've done that, and now to code review.

 Bubble Sort
 ====

-Explaining how bubble sort works visually.
+Code review of bubble sort.

+Start with the unit test and move from there.

 Merge Sort
 ====

-Explaining how bubble sort works visually.

-The Unit Test Code
-====

-We'll do the unit test for this first since we know what the results should be.

-The Implementation
-====

-Once we have the test and it's failing we simply implement it.
+Code review of merge sort.